samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 Readability describes the ease (or difficulty) with which a developer can understand what the code is doing and why it is being done.

+For repeated desirable outcomes, a developer *MUST* understand the code before using it or modifying it.

+1. must understand to modify (deterministic? outcomes)
+2. must understand to use (includes testing)

 ## Performance

 Performance requirements are an arbitrary set of metrics which the code must meet.